 Finding Balance ..What does this even mean?
 Balance and what it means to find balance in one’s life is a subjective experience but I’d like to share my tips on how to find it.

-Being a Londoner living in the hustle and bustle of the city makes it hard to keep on track with important things, such as: personal relationships and your own mental health.
-Trying to keep up with the fast pace of London’s work life/student life is exhausting – and lonely – leading us to try to fill this void.
-Ultimately, this often leads us to mistakenly think that needing something in our life will help to fill that missing piece in our puzzle.
+Being a Londoner, living in the hustle and bustle of the city makes it hard to keep on track with important things, such as: personal relationships and your own mental health.
+Trying to keep up with the fast-paced nature of London is difficult as student, as someone who is employed or self-employed etc. It can be an exhausting – and lonely – experience and this ultimately leads to us often mistakenly thinking that we need something – or someone – in our lives to fill that missing piece of the puzzle we call “Life”.

 But why?
 Does it really matter?
 What purpose does it serve?
 I’m all for looking nice but at what cost?

 I think we need to move towards being more comfortable with ourselves, our true selves.
 The true us, instead of hiding behind material things, and other people’s opinions.
 Now, don’t get me wrong, wanting a new bag or new shoes is not an issue.
 It’s about not being being consumed by the desire to have material things, and staying balanced.

 Don’t ever think that you need something material to feel whole.
 Concentrate on being the greatest you and working on your inner self.
 It is the most important, and often fragile, part of who we are.